 Pho-to: Annette Chan/Coconuts Media

 Onto mains, my first experience with fish pho was a revelation, to say the least.
-Despite having begrudgingly ordered the salmon in order to sample as many dishes as possible, I quickly realised that I was an idiot for underestimating the dish.
-The broth, while fresh (told ya) and light, was a vibrant and well-balanced mix of fish sauce, chilli, Thai basil, sawtooth coriander, citrus and salmon.
+Despite having begrudgingly ordered the salmon in order for our table to sample as many dishes as possible, I quickly realised that I was an idiot for underestimating the dish.
+The broth, while fresh and light, was a vibrant and well-balanced mix of fish sauce, chilli, Thai basil, sawtooth coriander, citrus and salmon.
 The fish itself, which is proudly touted as “sashimi grade” on the menu, was flaky, plentiful, and lightly poached in the soup, with a rare pink centre.
 The noodles, although a touch softer than I would’ve preferred, were lovely and supple – and as my friend happily noted, “actually the right kind of noodle”.

 The most anticipated dish was, however, the wagyu pho.
 The menu boasts this dish as the restaurant’s “signature”, and rightly so – the soup, which has been cooked for 18 hours, is a full-impact, meaty broth with incredible depth of flavour.
 My friend, whose expression was somewhere between joyous and smug, reported back that the accompanying slices of beef were “very tender”, the noodles were “just right”, and that he had found his favourite pho in Hong Kong.
 While both mains came with hoisin sauce and sriracha, the fact that we rarely reached for the condiments is a testament to how good the broths were.